luskry/aptardi/README.md

 	stringtie sorted.bam {OPTIONS} | aptardi --b sorted.bam --f hg38.fa --r - --n model.hdf5 --t scale.pk --o output_dir | rsem-prepare-reference --gtf - {OPTIONS}

 ### Output
-Aptardi analyzes the input gtf file and outputs a new gtf file with novel aptardi transcripts added to the input gtf file.
-The new gtf file can be used for downstream analyses (i.e. quantitation and systems studies) in the same manner as the input gtf.
+Aptardi analyzes the input gtf file and outputs a new gtf file with novel aptardi transcripts added.
+The new gtf file can be used for downstream analyses (i.e. quantitation and systems studies) in the same manner as the input gtf file.
 Note by default aptardi writes to standard output.

 ## References